Zhdddd7/review-on-deepfake-img-detection/README.md

 4. Taming Transformers for High-Resolution Image Synthesis: The author demonstrated how combining the effectiveness of the induc tive bias of CNNs with the expressivity of transformers enabled them to model and thereby synthesize high-resolution images.
 [repo](https://github.com/CompVis/taming-transformers)
+5. Towards Solving the DeepFake Problem : An Analysis on Improving DeepFake Detection using Dynamic Face Augmentation: The author dynamically cuts out regions of an image using the face landmark information, which helps the model selectively attend to only the relevant regions of the input. [repo](https://github.com/sowmen/face-cutout)